openig-contrib/script-util-for-openig/OAuth2/OPENIG-933/README.md

 The `ResourceServer` filter checks if the access token is valid.
 When calling for the first time your protected application, you should access it.
 Then, wait more than 3 seconds for the access token to expire(according to the agent configuration) then hit F5.
-At this point, the `OAuth2ClientFilter` receive a 401, forcing him to refresh the token and it tries to access again to the protected resource.
+At this point, the `OAuth2ClientFilter` receives a 401, forcing him to refresh the token and it tries to access again to the protected resource.

 **In a nutshell: Access and refresh tokens**